wearearima/docker-java-cpu-memory-limit/README.md

 # Introduction

-Prior to JDK10, Java configuration in Docker containers was a bit tricky because [JVM Ergonomics ](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/ergonomics.html) set some values (like CPU cores or Heap memory limit) based on Docker daemon configuration.
+Prior to Java 8u191, Java configuration in Docker containers was a bit tricky because [JVM Ergonomics ](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/ergonomics.html) set some values (like CPU cores or Heap memory limit) based on Docker daemon configuration.
 This behaviour forced to set JVM limits explicitly (with -Xmx for example) or via command line options (like -XX:+UseCGroupMemoryLimitForHeap).
-Now, with JDK10 , the JVM sets theses values based on Docker container's configuration instead of Docker daemon.
+Now, with Java 8u191 or Java 10, the JVM sets theses values based on Docker container's configuration instead of Docker daemon.

-We'll compare these different behaviours running a demo application in JDK8 and JDK10.
-The application visualize the number of CPU cores and the memory limit in the logs:
+We'll compare these different behaviours running a demo application in Java 8u121 and Java 8u191.
+Unlike the former, the latter is a container aware Java version.

+The application visualizes the number of CPU cores and the memory limit in the logs:

 ```
     public static void main(String[] args) {